michaeljharrison/ProveYourself/README.md

-# ProveYourself
+# NFTee

 ## About

 The Demo uses three main components:

-1. **The ProvenDB SDK**: Creation and anchoring of Merkel trees.
-2. **Azure Computer Vision**: Image OCR.
-3. **MongoDB**: Request and information persistence.
+1. **MongoDB**: Request and information persistence.

 Each POI request follows the flow below, and is always in one of the following states:

-1. **CREATING**: User has provided some basic info (name, email etc...) but the request has not yet been anchored on the Blockchain.
+1. **CREATING**: User has provided some basic info (name, email etc...) but the request has not yet asked for a photo.
-2. **CREATED**: Request has been anchored on the Blockchain, awaiting user upload of identity photo.
+2. **CREATED**: Request has been created but no image for the NFT has been uploaded.
 3. **UPLOADING**: User has uploaded a verified identity document, but it has not yet been anchored on the Blockchain.
-4. **VERIFIED**: Verified identity has been anchored on the Blockchain.
+4. **COMPLETE**: The hole upload is completed.

-**FAILED**: The failed state will only occur if the image verification has failed, this is equivalent to the **CREATED** stage in terms of user interaction, but with additional UI elements asking for a retry.
+**FAILED**: The failed state will only occur if the image upload has failed, this is equivalent to the **CREATED** stage in terms of user interaction, but with additional UI elements asking for a retry.

-There are two background tasks that will check for _stale_ proofs.
-These are proofs that are stuck in the **CREATING** or **UPLOADING** states for longer than 30 seconds, meaning that no response from the SDK has been found.

 ## Environment